ruangmas/rep-asn-4/README.md

 ## Instructions

-1. Clone the repository spring-asn-6-*YourUsername* to your Posit Cloud account.

-2. Read all the CSV files inside the EPA AMPD folder into the RStudio Environment.
+1. Read all the CSV files inside the EPA AMPD folder into the RStudio Environment.
 These files contain NOx emissions data from each electricity-generating facility for each month-year.
 Important variables include: